If you love traveling, you need to visit Poland!

 → chair lifts are basically everywhere.

 → in Wisla village there's a ski jump where famous Polish ski jumper Adam Malysz used to practice.

 → Beskid museum in Wisla village.

 → Zoo in Ustron village.

 To stay close to hiking trails and breath some fresh air you might want to consider Wisła village.
 Find available hotels here:

-Polish mountains are beautiful and, most importantly, safe to hike .
-Trails are well-marked, there are tons of guideposts and many mountain huts, so that you don't need to worry you'll end up sleeping under a tree, or die of thirst and hunger.
+Polish mountains are beautiful and, most importantly, rather safe to hike.
+Trails are well-marked, there are tons of guideposts and many mountain huts so that you don't need to worry you'll end up sleeping under a tree, or die of thirst and hunger. 😉

-Also, Polish mountains aren't secluded - you can be sure there will always be someone to give you a hand.
+Also, none of Polish mountain range is secluded - you can be sure there will always be someone to give you a hand.
 There aren't many dangerous wild animals - they prefer to stay away from people.

-The best website to plan your hiking trip is mapa.turystyczna.pl .
-There are not only all Polish mountains - you can plan your routes in Slovak and Czechia mountains as well.
-This online map gives you time of walking, height difference and shows photos of the locations you choose.
+The best website to plan your hiking trip is mapa.turystyczna.pl.
+There are not only all Polish mountains - you can plan your routes in Slovakia and Czechia as well.
+This online map gives you the time of walking, height difference and shows photos of the locations you choose.

 Hiking in Polish mountains - practical info